-In this work, we proposed RetICL, a method for sequential in-context example selection that, unlike existing methods that select all examples independently, takes previously selected examples into account.
-We framed the problem of example selection as a Markov decision process and developed a novel reward function, an example retriever model, and ways to train the model.
-We demonstrated that RetICL learns an effective strategy for example selection and outperforms baselines on the task of math word problem solving.
+In this work, we proposed RetICL, a learnable method for sequential in-context example selection that, unlike existing methods that select all examples independently, takes previously selected examples into account.
+We framed the problem of sequential example selection as a Markov decision process and developed a novel reward function and example retriever model.
+We demonstrated that RetICL learns effective strategies for example selection and consistently performs well across math word problem and question answering tasks.
 There are many avenues for future work.
-First, since we only validated RetICL for math problem solving, we can explore its usage in other natural language generation tasks to see if it can be used a generic method for selecting ICL examples.
+First, we can explore RetICL's effectiveness on a wider array of tasks, including ones with open-ended goals.
 Second, we can explore other architectural modifications that could further improve the retriever model, such as using a Transformer instead of an LSTM.
 Third, since we used a fixed number of examples, we can extend RetICL to let it learn how many examples are needed.
 Fourth, we can explore whether RetICL can be applied to real-world educational settings, e.g., selecting worked examples to help students solve practice problems.